misha-wu/notion_takehome/README.md

  - Choosing features that fit the narrative: there was a theme!
 	 - Chose features that best align themselves with literature -- "burning all the letters you wrote me"?
 So Eliza.
 	 - In effort to best convey the idea of letters and notes, I templated the display text to suit the style as best as possible.
+ - Organizing modularity -- extracting shared functionality, constants, etc. for cleanliness in reading.
+ - Safe coding practices -- i.e. isolating variables with virtualenv, using .env for secret keys, using code cleaning packages like `black` or `flake8` and annotations when possible.

 # References:
 [Unofficial Python SDK Notion-client](https://github.com/ramnes/notion-sdk-py)